How Nowsta Saves Acrobat Outsourcing Thousands of Hours per Year on Payroll

 Fletcher recalls, “With MyTimeStation, we’d get situations where the data would say someone took a 30-minute lunch break, but then they’d get their check and tell us, ‘Actually, I went to clock out but got called back immediately and didn’t end up taking the break.’
 We’re happy to fix it, but it takes 2-3 hours if the check has already gone out.”
 That happens much less often now that staff can check their own hours.

-Nowsta saves Acrobat 12 hours per week in manual time and attendance processing time, which adds up to over 600 hours a year.
+Nowsta saves Acrobat 12 hours per week in manual time and attendance processing time at each of its branches, which adds up to thousands of total man hours per year.
 There’s also been a 90% reduction in timesheet “questions” that would indicate time theft.

 The results have been so good, Fletcher plans to expand Nowsta to a few more of Acrobat’s Stamp Account clients.
 Beyond that, he’s also working with us to develop a staffing-specific client invoicing feature, which would enable him to use Nowsta with clients who don’t have an Acrobat manager on-site.
 The future looks exciting.
 “It’s been really cool to work with a team as open and solution-oriented as we are.”